thomascpowell/m/README.md

-A cli application for controlling music.app on macos.
+A cli application for controlling music.app on macOS.

 Features:
 - Clean TUI for browsing library